Golden Alexander – Grow and Care

 Caring for Golden Alexander

-There isn’t much care required for this plant!
-If it lasts the first season in the correct conditions, you shouldn’t have to do anything to it if it is in a semi-moist location.
+There isn’t much care required for this plant.
+If it lasts the first season in the growing conditions that it tolerates, you shouldn’t have to do anything extra.
 So that is probably the only thing – if it gets dry or you have a drought, you may need to give it some water.
 Although I’ve not noticed any drought problems with my specimens.

 Growing Golden Alexander from Seed